Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/mcp.md

 ## Troubleshooting

 - Some MCP clients may be unable to find `uvx` from the JSON config.
+This will result in error messages like `Could not connect to MCP server dbt-mcp`.
 If this happens, try finding the full path to `uvx` with `which uvx` on Unix systems and placing this full path in the JSON.
 For instance: `"command": "/the/full/path/to/uvx"`.

 ## Further reading
 - Refer to our blog on [Introducing the dbt MCP Server](/blog/introducing-dbt-mcp-server#getting-started) for more information.